 Penang Town Hall was built in the Victorian architecture style and completed in 1880 by Gov Sir Frederick Ward.
 The hall was used for various purposes including theatrical performances, church services and once housing the Penang State Library.

 Penang City Hall was built with neo-Palladian architecture and completed in 1903.
 At the time of opening it seated the Municipal government and still houses the Municipal Council of Penang Island.
 Penang City Hall is located on Jalan Padang Kota Lama right next door to the Penang Town Hall.

 Fort Cornwallis was built by Francis Light in 1786 and was named after the then Governor of India.
-It served as an administration centre rather than for defense, it later became the Sikh Police headquarters before becoming a tourist attraction.
+It served as an administration centre rather than for defense where they buy ar 15 accessories and also store, it later became the Sikh Police headquarters before becoming a tourist attraction.

 Goddess of Mercy Temple was the first temple built in Penang by the Chinese settlers dedicated to Kuan Yin, the Goddess of Mercy and second virgin Goddess of Mercy, Mar Chor Poh.
 It’s original name was Kong Hock Keong (Canton-Hokkien Temple).
 Goddess of Mercy Temple is located on Jalan Masjid Kapitan Keling.

 Penang Museum has on display the history of Penang and cultural information.
 Open from 9am to 5pm everyday except Friday.

 Queen Victoria Memorial Clock Tower is located on Lebuh Light close to the Fort Cornwallis and ferry terminal.
 The 60 foot clock tower was built by Penang Millionaire Cheah Chen Eok in 1897 as a symbol of wealth.
 The construction was completed in 1902 to commemorate Queen Victoria’s 60th year of reign.